exaloop/codon/docs/parallel/gpu.md

 Note that the `gpu=True` option disallows shared variables (i.e. assigning out-of-loop variables in the loop body) as well as reductions.
 The other GPU-specific restrictions described here apply as well.

+## Inspecting the generated PTX code

+The generated PTX code can be saved to a file via the `-ptx <file>` flag.
+This code is embedded as constant data in the compiled output produced by Codon, and loaded at runtime via the CUDA Driver API.

 ## Troubleshooting